Genome Engineering

 Gain a competitive advantage when entering higher education or the workforce

-Gain hands-on technical training so you have that relevant 1st experience on your resume.
+Gain hands-on technical training in molecular biology lab techniques so you have relevant 1st experience on your resume.

 science-lightbulb